arnavaidya/OverTheWire-Wargames-Walkthrough/Natas/readme.md

 1. Log in using the username `natas4` and the password obtained from Level 3.

-2. The page will display a message like: You are visiting from "http://natas4.natas.labs.overthewire.org/" while authorized users should come only from "http://natas5.natas.labs.overthewire.org/"
+2. The page will display a message like: "You are visiting from "http://natas4.natas.labs.overthewire.org/" while authorized users should come only from "http://natas5.natas.labs.overthewire.org/""

 3. To bypass this check, modify the `Referer` header in your request.
 You can do this using tools like `curl` or Burp Suite.